AxelVincent/AxelVincent/README.md

 Here is some projects I've built recently for fun
 - [Zikos](https://zikos.io/)
-  _Playlist maker using the spotify recommendation algorithm (made with Express/React/Railway)_
+  _Playlist maker using the Spotify recommendation algorithm (made with Express/React/Railway)_
 - [Baby Shower Club](https://www.babyshower.club/)
-  _Affiliation marketing website on baby products (made with Webflow and automated using Figma for Webflow)_
+  _Affiliation marketing website on baby products to learn SEO from zero (made with Webflow and automated using Figma for Webflow)_

 Currently working on a lead generation tool, see you end of October for the release ✌️